Conference : Day 1 – Architects’ & Designers’ Day

 Architects’ & Designers’ Day

-A one-day RIBA-assessed workshop from CPD providers network members Veronafiere/Marmo+Mac in conjunction with the Natural Stone Show and hosted by international stone consultant Vincent Marazita.
+The one-day workshop from CPD providers network members Veronafiere/Marmo+Mac in conjunction with the Natural Stone Show will be hosted by international stone consultant Vincent Marazita.

 The day will be hosted by Vincent Marazita, one of the world’s leading international stone consultants.
 Graduating from Harvard in 1981, Mr Marazita lived in Italy for 6 years, teaching in the Architectural Department at the University of Genoa.
 Returning to the USA as a consultant for the Italian Government, he has worked in the international dimensional stone industry since 1986 serving on the National CES Quality Control Committee for the American Institute of Architects and the jury for the National CES AWARDS for the AIA.
 He also acts as the head course tutor for the international architectural conference, ‘designing with stone’ held annually in Verona.